David Teniers the Younger: Court painter in Brussels

 Teniers bought a house close to the Brussels court and was promoted in 1655 to 'camerdiender' or 'ayuda de cámara' (chamberlain) by the Archduke.
 It was most unusual for a painter to serve as chamberlain at the Spanish court.
-In fact, there was only one other case, which dates from the same time: that of Velázquez, whose aim was also to be elevated to the nobility.
+In fact, there was only one other case, which dates from the same time: that of Diego Velázquez, whose aim was also to be elevated to the nobility.
 Not long after the Archduke resigned from his position as Governor General of the Spanish Netherlands and returned to Vienna with his large art collection.
 A Flemish priest, who was also a gifted still life painter, Jan Anton van der Baren, moved with Leopold Wilhelm from Brussels to Vienna where he was the successor of Teniers as the director of the archducal gallery in Vienna.
 The new Governor General of the Spanish Netherlands, Don Juan of Austria continued the support for the artist that he had enjoyed from his predecessor the Archduke Leopold Wilhelm.
 The early Flemish biographer Cornelis de Bie reports in his Het Gulden Cabinet published in 1662 that Don Juan was an amateur artist who regularly asked Teniers to give him instructions in art.
 Don Juan was so taken by Teniers that he even drew a portrait of Teniers son.

 Teniers's wife died on 11 May 1656.
 On 21 October of the same year, the artist remarried.
 His second wife was Isabella de Fren, the 32-year-old daughter of Andries de Fren, secretary of the Council of Brabant.
 It has been suggested that Teniers's main motive for marrying the 'spinster' was her rather elevated position in society.
 His second wife also brought him a large dowry.
-The couple had four children, two sons and two boys.
+The couple had four children, two sons and two daughters.
 His second wife's attitude to Teniers's children from his first marriage would later divide the family in legal battles.
 Teniers petitioned the king of Spain to be admitted to the aristocracy but gave up when the condition imposed was that he should give up painting for money.

 In 1660, Teniers's Theatrum Pictorium was published in Brussels.
-When Don Juan of Austria ended his term as Governor General of the Southern Netherlands in January 1659, Teniers appears to have withdrawn from active court duty.
+When Don Juan of Austria ended his term as Governor General of the Spanish Netherlands in January 1659, Teniers appears to have withdrawn from active court duty.
 He purchased from the husband of Hélène Fourment, the widow of Rubens, a country estate called the 'Drij Toren' ('Three towers') located in Perk, in the environs of Brussels and Vilvoorde.
 Teniers did not cut his links with Antwerp while living and working in Brussels.
 Teniers maintained close contacts with artists as well as the influential art dealers in Antwerp.
 In particular; the firm of Matthijs Musson was instrumental in building Teniers's international reputation.